Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 After a resource is removed (this happens after each resource in the list), the script will execute, if defined, a **post removal operation**.
 This can be used for those resource types that requires a post-processing, like purging a soft-deleted key vault.

-The procedure is initiated by the script `/utilities/pipelines/resourceRemoval/Initialize-DeploymentRemoval.ps1`, run during deployment by:
+The procedure is initiated post-deployment by the script `/utilities/pipelines/resourceRemoval/Initialize-DeploymentRemoval.ps1` in the pipeline templates:
 - (Azure DevOps) `/.azuredevops/pipelineTemplates/jobs.validateModuleDeployment.yml`
 - (GitHub) `/.github/actions/templates/validateModuleDeployment/action.yml`